ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 6. Monitor for creation on the Devices page or via email.
 VRA creation may take a number of hours to complete.

 ### Review deployed VRA
-The new VRA can be inspected on the Network -> Gateway Appliances page

-Clicking the Gateway name in the Gateway column, takes you to the Gateway Details page
+Inspect the new VRA.
+On the [Infrastructure Dashboard](https://control.bluemix.net) Select **Network** in the left hand pane followed by **Gateway Appliances** to go to the [Gateway Appliances](https://control.bluemix.net/network/gateways) page.
+Select the name of the newly created VRA in the **Gateway** column to proceed to the Gateway Details page.

+![](images/Gateway-detail.png)

 Record the Private and Public IP addresses of the VRA for future use.

-![](images/Gateway-detail.png)

 ## Initial VRA setup
 Using the SSL VPN login to the VRA from your workstation using the default **vyatta** account accepting the SSH security prompts.
 To increase security, once SSH login is successful via the private network, public network access to the VRA is removed along with userid/password authentication.